 AppLovin’s competitors can be broken into two groups: mobile game developers and mobile ad networks.
 On the gaming side, rivals include Zynga (NASDAQ:ZNGA), Playtika (NASDAQ: PLTK), and Roblox (NYSE: RBLX).
 Competitors in its ad network business are The Trade Desk (NASDAQ: TTD) and Unity Software (NYSE:U).

-As you can see below, AppLovin's revenue growth has been strong over the last two years, growing from quarterly revenue of $603.9 million in Q1 FY2021, to $715.4 million.
+As you can see below, AppLovin's revenue growth has been mediocre over the last two years, growing from $668.8 million in Q2 FY2021 to $750.2 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-AppLovin's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 63.4% in Q1.
+AppLovin's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 65.5% in Q2.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-AppLovin's free cash flow came in at $286.5 million in Q1, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+AppLovin's free cash flow came in at $223.7 million in Q2, up 110% year on year.

-AppLovin has generated $730.6 million in free cash flow over the last twelve months, an impressive 25.1% of revenues.
-This extremely high FCF margin is a result of AppLovin asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+AppLovin has generated $847.6 million in free cash flow over the last 12 months, an eye-popping 29.4% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

-With a market capitalization of $6.43 billion AppLovin is among smaller companies, but its more than $1.25 billion in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+Sporting a market capitalization of $10.5 billion, more than $876.2 million in cash on hand, and positive free cash flow over the last 12 months, we believe that AppLovin is attractively positioned to invest in growth.

 Is Now The Time?

-When considering AppLovin, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of AppLovin we will be cheering from the sidelines.
-Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+When considering an investment in AppLovin, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of AppLovin, we'll be cheering from the sidelines.
+Its revenue growth has been weak, and analysts believe that growth rate will remain steady.
+And while its bountiful generation of free cash flow empowers it to invest in growth initiatives, the downside is that its customer acquisition is less efficient than many comparable companies and its gross margins show its business model is much less lucrative than the best software businesses.

-AppLovin's price to sales ratio based on the next twelve months is 2.3x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+AppLovin's price to sales ratio based on the next 12 months is 3.5x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.